 I walk up my garden, I notice it's not a big garden but it's nice and has things that I like in it.
 I hear my flip flops clacking against the soles of my feet as I walk.
 The flipflops are so light that I don't really feel them when compared to the weight of my body.
 I sit down on the step by the shed, the sun is shining and the seat where I normally sit is in shade and I don't want that this morning.

-I feel the gentle breeze and it’s not cold, it just brushes against the hairs on my arms.
-The breeze is moving the fan palm which scratches its fans together although it’s a sound that I like.
-The bamboo that remains is also rustling next to where I am sitting.
+I feel the gentle breeze and it's not cold, it just brushes against the hairs on my arms.
+The breeze is moving the fan palm which scratches its fans together above and to the left of me, it's a sound that I like.

-It feels nice.
-Nice is an odd word but nice it is and it’s nice right now regardless of what happens in the rest of the day.
-I feel the tickle of a fly and move to brush it off but it’s too fast and is gone before my hand gets near it.
+Life feels nice.
+Nice is an odd word but nice it is and it's nice right now regardless of what happens in the rest of the day.
+I feel the tickle of a fly and move to brush it off but it's too fast and is gone before my hand gets near it.
 It feels nice in the sun.
 I feel calm.
-I feel calm and ready to get on with my day.
+I become aware of the calm and I know that I'm ready to get on with my day.

-This is an extract from one of my morning meditations.
-I don’t do them all the time although I know that I should.
-It’s a celebration of being in the here and now.
+This is an extract from one of my summer morning meditations in the garden.
+I don't do them all the time, so many people say that I should.
+It's a simple pleasure to be aware of yourself in your surroundings in the here and now.
 People refer to it as mindfulness.
-It’s a time to be mindful of what is happening around you right now, not in half an hour and not yesterday but right now.
-It’s calming because it fills your mind with now for a while.
+It's a time to be mindful of what is happening around you right now, not in half an hour and not yesterday but right now.
+It's calming because it fills your mind with now for a while.

-Don’t analyse just notice how things are right now.
+Don't waste time analysing, just notice how things are right now.

-There are other meditations but this one is simple and you can do it anywhere and it brings calm.
-It gives you space, and it gives you a while to be just you.
-It’s about meditation, it’s about your meditation.
+There are other meditations but this one is simple, draws no attention to you and you can do it anywhere.
+It makes a little space in your life, and it gives you a while to be just you.
+It's about meditation, it's about your meditation.